mushroomhostage/RealisticChat/README.md

 ## Usage

 ## Commands and Permissions
 None

 ## Configuration
-hearingRangeMeters:
+hearingRangeMeters: maximum distance between players to allow any chat message to be received

-scrambleRangeDivisor: 2.0
+garbleRangeDivisor:

-yellMax: 4
+yellMax:

 yell.#.hunger:
 yell.#.rangeIncrease: